Hello, my name is Sarah Mueller and I blog over at Early Bird Mom. Today I’m sharing with you how to properly care for new clothes.

 Get the How to Properly Care for New Clothes printable here and hang it in your laundry room, so you can remember them.

 Happily, this was one thing I am doing correctly.
-My homemade powdered laundry detergent is super gentle and only requires half a tablespoon.
+My homemade powdered laundry detergent is super gentle on the materials and only requires half a tablespoon.

 Skip the dryer